-WNV activity: One human case of WNV infection was reported this week in Suwannee County.
+WNV activity: No human cases of WNV infection were reported this week.
 No horses with WNV infection were reported this week.
-Two sentinel chickens tested positive for antibodies to WNV this week in Palm Beach County.
+No sentinel chickens tested positive for antibodies to WNV this week.
 In 2020, positive samples from 50 humans, 36 asymptomatic blood donors, 14 horses, four crows, 11 blue jays, two ibises, one squirrel, 19 mosquito pools, and 414 sentinel chickens have been reported from 34 counties.